 Building data centers in areas where internet use is booming can also be a strategic business move.
 If local businesses are growing, they might consider moving their operations to a nearby data center.

 Data centers that rent out their services to other customers are known as colocation facilities.
 These centers provide a data center building with cooling, power, bandwidth, and physical security, then lease out this space to customers, who add servers and storage.
-Colocation facilities generally focus on companies with smaller data center needs and help companies save money on infrastructure.
+Colocation facilities providers generally focus on companies with smaller data center needs and help companies save money on infrastructure.

 Tax incentives & local laws

 Data centers represent a significant new source of revenue for electricity producers — and governments are offering incentives to attract development.

 Beginning in January 2017, the Swedish government placed a 97% tax cut on any electricity used by data centers.
 Sweden’s electricity is relatively expensive, and the tax cut placed Sweden on par with other Nordic countries.

 In December 2018, Google negotiated a 100%, 15-year data center sales tax exemption in New Albany, Ohio for a $600M data center.
 The exemption came with the possibility of renewing through 2058.
 And in September 2018, France, post-Brexit and hoping to attract economic talent and global capital, announced that it has plans to cut taxes on electricity consumption for data centers.

 In some cases, building a data center is a way for companies to continue to operate in countries with strict walls.

 In February 2018, Apple started storing data in a center based in Guizhou, China in order to comply with local laws.
 While Chinese authorities previously had to go through the US legal system to gain access to Chinese citizens’ information stored in a US-based based data center, a local data center grants authorities easier and quicker access to Chinese citizens’ information stored in Apple’s cloud.